SDXIDN/git-learning/README.md

 Hello from Dimon

-Greetings from Oleksandr & Kirilo
+Greetings from Oleksandr \& Kirilo
+Good evening from Solomiia ;)